Whimsy Stick

 Yes, with conditions.
 A completed flirt pole for overexcited dogs session followed by a 5-minute cooldown lowers baseline arousal before a walk.
 However, if the session ends without a clean all-done sequence and the overexcited dog is still activated, you are walking into stimulating environments with higher arousal than baseline.
 Always complete the full protocol and wait for the settle cue to resolve before heading out.
 For the reactivity application, see Flirt Pole for Reactive Dogs.

 No. Walks provide decompression sniffing and lower-intensity environmental exposure that a flirt pole for overexcited dogs doesn’t replicate.
 Both matter.
 The right daily sequence for most overexcited dogs: structured flirt pole session, proper all-done cooldown, then walk.
 The overexcited dog goes into the walk with lower arousal and more threshold space, which makes the walk more productive and less reactive.
+For more on building bonds during these routines, see How to Bond With Your Dog.

-Let the overexcited dog catch and hold the lure for 3 to 5 seconds, then stop all movement and go completely neutral — no tugging, no pulling, no repeated cuing.
+Let the overexcited dog catch and hold the lure for 3 to 5 seconds, then stop all movement and go completely neutral: no tugging, no pulling, no repeated cuing.
 Wait.
 The moment the overexcited dog releases, mark it and immediately restart the chase.
 Restart is the reward.
 Once the behavior happens reliably, add the verbal cue just before the expected release.
 Full progression at Impulse Control Drills.

 Separate sessions only, at least until each dog has solid individual impulse control from individual flirt pole for overexcited dogs sessions.
 Running two overexcited dogs together amplifies arousal and removes the structure that makes the tool work.
 Any resource guarding history means separate sessions permanently.
-Once both dogs reliably hold the wait and drop-it individually, a supervised turn-taking format can work — one dog holds a down-stay while the other works, then rotate.
+Once both dogs reliably hold the wait and drop-it individually, a supervised turn-taking format can work: one dog holds a down-stay while the other works, then rotate.

 Christopher Lee Moran

-Professional Dog Trainer · Instinctual Balance · Coaldale, CO
+Professional Dog Trainer · Founder, Instinctual Balance Dog Training

 This article is for educational purposes only and is not veterinary advice.
+For severe overarousal, aggression, or behavioral issues beyond what this protocol addresses, consult a professional behaviorist.

 Same dog.
 Same toy.
 Completely different result.

-The flirt pole for overexcited dogs works — when you add the protocol
+The flirt pole for overexcited dogs works when you add the protocol

 0